DLR-RM/BlenderProc/README_BlenderProc4BOP.md

 ### Camera Poses

-Through interfacing with the BOP toolkit, we automatically load the corresponding camera intrinsics and min/max raduis, azimuth and elevation ranges of the test data.
+Through interfacing with the BOP toolkit, we automatically load the corresponding camera intrinsics and min/max radius, azimuth and elevation ranges of the test data.
 Based on these parameters, we sample camera positions inside a shell around the objects.
 Camera rotations are determined by looking at objects near the center.

 ### BOP Writer